-Both the President's and DOJ's FOIA memoranda focused on the need for agencies to work proactively to post information online without waiting for individual requests to be received.
+The Department of Justice has long focused on the need for agencies to work proactively to post information online without waiting for individual requests to be received.

 Please answer the following questions to describe the steps your agency has taken to increase the amount of material that is available on your agency websites.
 In addition to the questions below, you should also describe any additional steps taken by your agency to make and improve proactive disclosures of information.